This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Principle 4: Actionable Over Comprehensive I don’t provide 60 pages of “might be useful” data.
 I provide 4 pages of “do this next” intelligence.

-When prospects compare my services with others, my custom reporting becomes the differentiation that wins business.
+When prospects compare my services with other agencies, my custom reporting is the thing that wins the conversation.

 Prospect Conversation: “Your competitor offers the same services for £50 less per month.”